-They were called ‘Chorites’ because they could smell (merichim) out the land [to assess its suitability for different crops], and ‘Chivites’ since they would taste the land like a snake (chivya).”
+They were called ‘Chorites’ because they could smell (merichim) the soil [to assess its suitability for various crops].
+And they were called ‘Chivites’ since they would taste the soil like a snake (chivya).”
 (Shabbat 85a)

-Why does the Torah mention the agricultural expertise of the Canaanites?
-In general, why did God place these idolatrous and immoral nations in the Land of Israel?
-Would it not have been simpler if the Jewish people could have gained possession of Eretz Yisrael without needing to conquer it from the Canaanite nations?
+And a more basic question: why did God place these idolatrous nations in the Land of Israel?
+Would it not have been simpler for the Jewish people to acquire Eretz Yisrael without having to conquer it from the Canaanite nations?

-While the Canaanites were experts in growing staples such as wheat, barley, and other grains.
-Yet their expertise extended even to those agricultural products that highlight their cultural values.
-The olive relates to external beauty and aesthetics — “to make the face radiate from olive-oil” (Ps.
-104:15).
-The grape represents joy — “Wine gladdens a personís heart” (ibid).
-And the fig, a natural source of sweetness, is a symbol of sensual pleasure.
+While the Canaanites were experts in growing staples such as wheat and barley, their expertise extended to crops that highlight these cultural aspirations.
+The olive represents external beauty and aesthetics, “to make the face radiate from olive-oil” (Psalm 104:15).
+The grape embodies joy, “Wine gladdens a person’s heart” (ibid).
+And the fig, a natural source of sweetness, is a symbol of physical pleasures.

-“They are called ‘Chorites’ because they were freed ("bnei chorin") from their possessions.”
+“They are called ‘Chorites’ because they were freed (bnei chorin) from their possessions.”
 (Shabbat 85a)

 (Adapted from Ein Eyah vol. II, pp. 165-166)